fhi-beta/mobaGenetics-qc/qc-pipeline/Docs/Readme.md

 Then install (if not installed) [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
-An exported environment (suitable for running the pipeling) is available on mobaGenetics-qc/aux/environment/snpQc-env.txt .
-Among many things it will install R, python and snakemake.
-The txt-version was created, in a working environment, by the command
+An exported environment (suitable for running the pipeling) is available on `mobaGenetics-qc/aux/environment/snpQc-env.txt` .
+The environemnt is suitable for a linux-64 platform and can be used to create an environment (provided conda is installed) by

+`conda create --name snpQc --file snpQc-env.txt`

+Among many things it will install R, python and snakemake for you.
+When done, acitavte it:

+`conda active snpQc`

+and you should be good to go.

+### Nitty gritty details on the conda install

+The `snpQc-env.txt' was created by the command

 `conda list --explicit > snpQc-env.txt`

-It is suitable for a linux-64 platform and can be used to create an environment (provided conda is installed) by

-`conda create --name snpQc --file snpQc-env.txt`
+in an (ubuntu) environemnt (132Gb) that successfully runs the QC.
+In theory you could get problems, let us know if you identify some, like  minimum memory requirements.

-A yaml version might be produced later - but for now we will not maintain two configuration files.
+A yaml version might be produced later, it would be more robust so it would work on say Windoies.
+For now we will not maintain two configuration files.
+If you want a yaml-version you can always do

 `conda env export > snpQc-env.yml`

-It should work to create a working environment with
+The yaml-file should the be used to recreate the environment with

 `conda env create --file snpQc-env.yml`